Set Current Location

 This is a well-appointed Colonial-style bed and breakfast located in the old Providence courthouse on Mansion Row.
 Antique furniture, shimmering chandeliers and 19th-century touches make this a very opulent place.
 Its location is magnificent, where Benefit Street appears as if it was still 1765.
 The Rhode Island School of Design buildings, including the museum are very close by, and Brown University is just up the hill.
 The inn is close to good restaurants and across the street is a majestic view of the State House.

-The Providence Biltmore rightly bills itself as the Grande Dame of Providence hotels.
+Graduate Providence rightly bills itself as the Grande Dame of Providence hotels.
 Built in 1922, this elegant building stands tall in the heart of downtown Providence, right in front of the Fleet Skating Rink and a short distance from Waterplace Park.
 Once you enter its large lobby, complete with crystal chandeliers, plush period style furnishings and glass elevator, you will feel as if you stepped into the era of the 'Roaring Twenties.
 The rooms have a modern decor, yet there are still remnants of the building's archaic grandeur in each space.
 Each room comes equipped with a refrigerator, iHome entertainment system and complimentary Wi-Fi.
-The property is now on the list of the Historic Hotels of America and its the only downtown hotel that has an on-site spa.
+The property is now on the list of the Historic Hotels of America.

 Architecturally, Hotel Providence is head and shoulders above its peers.
 With beautiful crown molding throughout and furniture courtesy of Tilden-Thurber, the combination provides a palatial feel to the place.
 Its located in the heart of downtown Providence and its recommended for both the business and leisure traveler.
 A plethora of museums and performance centers are just a stone's throw away from the hotel and the 4-diamond restaurant L'Epicureo is located inside for a nice meal after the day's excursions.